Union warns over 'man with a van' service to repair army vehicles

 However the union said the plan appeared to breach agreements reached when Babcock International took over the service in three years ago.
 At the time the then defence minister Philip Dunne MP said the deal would put the DSG on a sustainable long-term footing.

-"It is proposed that the workshop services to all army untis in Scoltland will be replaced by a mkovile van service.
-In other words a workship the size of an aircraft hangar capable of serviceing all army vehicles and the combat 10mm gun will be replacedd by a 'Green Flag' style serivce runo ut of six vans each with a two man team... run from a base in Catterick in Yorkshire.
+"It is proposed that the workshop services to all army units in Scoltland will be replaced by a mobile van service.
+In other words a workshop the size of an aircraft hangar capable of servicing all army vehicles and the combat 10mm gun will be replaced by a 'Green Flag' style service run out of six vans each with a two man team... run from a base in Catterick in Yorkshire.
 You could not make it up."

-"Wehen it is all boilde ddwon we've got the men witho accountants pens in Babcock potentially putting the functining of the British Army in Scotland and beyond in jeopardy."
+"When it is all boiled down, we've got the men with accountants' pens in Babcock potentially putting the functining of the British Army in Scotland and beyond in jeopardy."

-The DSG repair service for Army vehicles and equpiment used ot be part of the MoD supoprting the British ARmy in Scotland, and was sold off as part of an MOD privatisation programme in 2015.
-At the time Babcock International was supportive of a proposal fro teh DSG to be moved to RAF Leuchars by 2022, or to Edinburgh Barracks.
-Unite says it is the only site in the UK which can overhaul and repair British ARmy light guns, particularly the 105mm field gun.
-Although the Light Gun service is to be transferred to Bovington int he south of England, Unite says Babcock iteslef acknowledged that this site does not currently have anyone skilled enough to take on the work.
+The DSG repair service for Army vehicles and equpiment used to be part of the MoD supporting the British Army in Scotland, and was sold off as part of an MOD privatisation programme in 2015.
+At the time Babcock International was supportive of a proposal for the DSG to be moved to RAF Leuchars by 2022, or to Edinburgh Barracks.
+Unite says it is the only site in the UK which can overhaul and repair British Army light guns, particularly the 105mm field gun.
+Although the Light Gun service is to be transferred to Bovington in the south of England, Unite says Babcock itself acknowledged that this site does not currently have anyone skilled enough to take on the work.

+A spokeswoman for Babcock International said: “Babcock is currently reviewing the viability of three of its DSG service delivery locations under its Service Provision and Transformation Contract.
+As part of a comprehensive review of the business, this includes the potential closure of sites at Stirling, Bicester and Longmoor with the possibility of a number of redundancies early next year.

+"We will be engaging in consultation with all those potentially affected, including our employees, union colleagues and customer.”

 Comments